Using Discriminant To Find Number Of Solutions

 Tip 3: Visualize the Parabola

 Relate the discriminant to the graph of the quadratic equation.
 If the discriminant is positive, the parabola intersects the x-axis at two points.
-If it's zero, the parabola touches the x-axis at one point (the vertex).
+Now, if it's zero, the parabola touches the x-axis at one point (the vertex).
 If it's negative, the parabola does not intersect the x-axis.

 Example: If you find that a discriminant is negative, mentally picture a parabola that either opens upwards and is entirely above the x-axis, or opens downwards and is entirely below the x-axis.